timothyabbott/mosh_react/Notes.md

 # 8. How React Works.
 React creates a virtual DOM based upon the component tree.
 A actual DOM is created by a library called REACTDOM.
 When the state or data of a component is updated the virtual DOM is updated.
 React compares the virtual DOM with the actual DOM and updates any elements requiring updates.

+# 9. React Ecosystem
+React is a JS library for creating user interfaces.
+Not like Vue or Angular which are framworks.
+React is just for creating UI components, where as Angular and Vue also handle I18N, Routing etc.

+We will FOcus on React and then look at other Libararies that work with React.